lsst-dm/diffimTests/shootout.md

 ## Timings

 I have compared the run-time of the algorithms on a pair of basic 2k x 2k -pixel images with 250 sources and a slightly elongated PSF in the science image.
-For all A&L runs, decorrelation was enabled, and warping was disabled.
+For all A&L runs, warping was disabled, and decorrelation was enabled *only* when pre-filtering was disabled.
 For all tests, PSFs were 25x25 pixels.
 Timings were performed using `%timeit` in an IPython notebook, and using a single core on `lsst-dev` (Intel Xeon E5-2687W @ 3.10GHz).
 The ZOGY "pre-filtering enabled" runs are actually those where $S_{corr}$ is computed in addition to $D$ (as pre-filtering is not necessary with ZOGY, but the resulting $S_{corr}$ corresponds to the match-filtered $D$, as it does for A&L with pre-filtering enabled).
 The comparisons are in [this notebook](https://github.com/djreiss/diffimTests/blob/master/25.%20Compare%20basic%20ZOGY%20and%20ALCZ%20with%20preconvolution-final.ipynb).
 Results:

 | Method        | Pre-filtering? | Time (sec.) |
 |---------------|------------------------|----------------------|